redhatua/py.echo/README.md

 # Simple echo server written in python
-This app displays any requested URI as string and also show IP address of machine where it's running.
-If URI is `/index.html` this static page will be displayed.
+This app displays any requested URI as string and also shows IP address of machine where it's running.
+If the URI is `/index.html` this static page will be displayed.

 ## Before you go...
 ### To build, prepare environment and deploy application to AWS these steps should be done.